Elsternwick Metropolitan Fire Brigade Station

-Elsternwick Metropolitan Fire Brigade Station is a heritage-listed former fire station at 2-4 Selwyn Street, Elsternwick, Victoria, Australia.
-It was added to the Australian Commonwealth Heritage List on 22 June 2004.
+The Elsternwick Metropolitan Fire Brigade Station is a heritage-listed former fire station at 2-4 Selwyn Street, Elsternwick, in Victoria, Australia.

+Built between 1892 and 1896 on the traditional lands of the Bunurong people, the former fire station was added to the Australian Commonwealth Heritage List on 22 June 2004 and subsequently removed from the list on an unknown date.
+The former fire station was added to the Victorian Heritage Register on 10 August 2017 in recognition of its architectural, cultural and historical significance; and was also added to non-statutory lists by the Victorian branch of the National Trust on 7 February 1974 and the now defunct Register of the National Estate on 20 May 2003.

 History

 Elsternwick village was laid out by surveyor Robert Hoddle in 1851, and was further subdivided in 1856.
 Until the land boom of the 1880s, the Elsternwick area primarily consisted of rural estates and was sparsely populated.
 The land boom brought more modern settlement patterns, with rural estates subdivided into suburban housing and commercial lots.
 The land on which the former fire station is located was originally purchased by Hugh Moore in the 1860s as part of his country estate.
 He subdivided his plot in 1888, creating 71 building plots and establishing a row of commercial buildings on the street front.
 By 1892, the land at 2-4 Selwyn Street was being used as a wood and coal yard.
 It was then sold to the Metropolitan Fire Brigade in 1895, for the construction of the fire station.

 Prior to the end of the 19th century, firefighting in Melbourne had been mostly haphazard, with no coordination of efforts throughout the metropolitan area.
 The first firefighting service in Melbourne was established by the Fire Protection Society in 1845, with a series of volunteer brigades being formed in major suburban centres from the 1850s.
 By the 1860s and 1870s more professional outfits had been established, primarily by commercial, industrial and insurance concerns, to help protect their assets.
 Due to the ad hoc nature of these services, however, their effectiveness was ultimately limited.

 In 1885, a Victorian Government appointed Select Committee recommended the formation of a formal and coordinated fire fighting service for Melbourne, culminating in the Fire Brigades Act of 1891.
 The MFB was created and took over the Insurance Companies' Fire Brigade station at 447 Little Bourke Street, until its new headquarters, the Eastern Hill Fire Station in Gisborne Street, East Melbourne, was completed in November 1893.

 In 1892 the MFB implemented a plan to establish a wide network of fire stations throughout the Melbourne metropolitan area, thirty-six in all.
 Thirty-two of these were to be constructed from scratch.
 From 1892 to 1896 these stations were established at a total cost to Victoria of 77,750 pounds.
 A number of different architects were engaged to design fire stations during this period, resulting in a proliferation of styles and forms.